Leyton District Council Tramways

 Summary

 Leyton Urban District Council operated horse tram services for just over three years following its take-over of the Lea Bridge, Leyton and Walthamstow Tramways Company (as well as North Metropolitan Tramways services in its area).
-In common with the majority of horse tramways in the UK, drivers simply wore heavy duty informal attire — trousers, jackets, shirt and tie, along with the fashionable headgear of the day, the near ubiquitous bowler hat.
+In common with the majority of horse tramways in the United Kingdom, drivers simply wore heavy duty informal attire: trousers, jackets, shirts and ties, along with the fashionable headgear of the day, the near-ubiquitous bowler hat.
 In the first few months following the take-over of the LBL&WTCo, it seems likely that conductors continued to wear the informal attire and kepi-style caps that were probably issued by the erstwhile company.
-Uniforms were however eventually issued by the council, and seem to have been identical to those worn by conductors working on the electric tramcars (see below).
+When uniforms were eventually issued to horse-tram crews, they seem to have been identical to those worn by conductors working the new electric services (see below).

-Staff working the new electric services were issued with double-breasted, 'lancer-style' tunics with two rows of buttons (bearing the council's name and a shield containing three swords — see link), epaulettes (with button fastening) and upright collars.
+Staff working the new electric services were issued with double-breasted, lancer-style tunics with five pairs of buttons (bearing the council's name and a shield containing three swords — see link), epaulettes (with button fastening) and stand-up collars.
 The latter bore an employee number on the bearer's right-hand side, preceded by what seems to have been a standard Essex shield badge, identical in form to the one borne on the buttons, whilst the left-hand side probably bore the system initials — 'L D C T' — in individual metal letters.
-The uniform was of blue serge and red piping, and all badges were almost certainly brass to match the buttons.
-Caps were in a military style with a tensioned crown (top), and bore standard, 'off-the-shelf', script-lettering grade badges — either Motorman or Conductor — above which a small municipal shield badge was worn.
+The uniform was of blue serge and red piping, and the badges were almost certainly all brass to match the buttons.
+Caps were in a tensioned crown (top) peaked style, and bore standard, off-the-shelf, script-lettering grade badges — either 'Motorman' or 'Conductor'— above which a small municipal-device badge was worn.
 Tramcar crews were also issued with double-breasted greatcoats with high, fold-over collars; other than the buttons, these do not appear to have carried any insignia.
-The uniforms do not appear to have been changed — stylistically — right through to the take-over of services (in 1921) by London County Council Tramways, though photographic evidence is somewhat sparse, so a degree of caution needs to be exercised.
+The uniforms do not appear to have been changed — stylistically — right through to the take-over of services (in 1921) by London County Council Tramways, though admittedly, photographic evidence is sparse, so a degree of caution needs to be exercised.

 Motormen and conductors always appeared in service wearing enamel Public Carriage Office licences, which were issued by the Metropolitan Police (see link), and usually worn on the left breast.